RANS Equations with Explicit Data-Driven Reynolds Stress Closure Can Be Ill-Conditioned: Results

 \subsubsection{Reynolds stress models with explicit treatment}

 The Reynolds stress term is directly computed from DNS data and substituted into RANS as shown in Algorithm~\ref{alg:reynolds-stress-model}.
+The purpose is to study most existing data-driven RANS models, in which the Reynolds stress is directly predicted by training on DNS data and then used to solve for mean velocity field.
+In this part, we only study the explicit treatment with fixed Reynolds stress, i.e., the dependence of Reynolds stress on strain rate tensor is not considered.
+It is because such a dependence has not been taken into consideration in many data-driven turbulence models, and thus we illustrate the corresponding issue here.
+More results of explicit treatment with dependence on strain rate tensor can be found in Appendix~\ref{sec:app-explicit-dependence}, where we further show that the explicit coupling between Reynolds stress and mean velocity during the iterations can gradually amplify the errors.

 The local condition numbers $\mathcal{K}_j$ of the explicit treatment of Reynolds stress are shown in Fig.~\ref{fig:cmptKappaTau}.
 With the increase of the Reynolds number, it can be seen that the magnitude of local condition number also increases.
 Specifically, the local condition number of the flow at $Re_\tau=180$ is of the order $O(1)$, while the local condition number of the flow at $Re_\tau=5200$ is of the order $O(10^2)$.
 This rapid increase of local condition number agrees well with the increased error of solved mean velocity $U$ as summarized in Table~\ref{tab:summary}.
 In addition, the local condition number is greater near the channel center than close to the wall, especially for the high Reynolds number cases.
 Such pattern of local condition number also agrees with the spatial pattern of the error of the solved mean velocity as illustrated in Fig.~\ref{fig:U-comp-nut}b.
+As demonstrated by~\cite{thompson16methodology}, the error of solved channel flow mean velocity at a given point is an integration of Reynolds stress errors (which happen to be of the same sign in the entire domain, indicating a systematic nature) from the wall to that given point, i.e., the Reynolds stress errors in between are \emph{accumulated} without cancellation.
+The local condition number in Fig.~\ref{fig:cmptKappaTau} faithfully reflects such an accumulative nature with deteriorated conditioning further away from the wall for all cases.
+Recall that the local condition number $\mathcal{K}_j$ assesses the relative error of solved mean velocity at a given point with respect to the error in the whole Reynolds stress field, and not with respect to the error of Reynolds stress at the same given point.